Do you find yourself constantly trying to control what your partner does? How they do it? When they’re doing it?

 7. Think about your partner’s needs.

-But you have to find a way to make both of you happy where possible because they are an equal partner in the relationship and deserve to have their desires met.
+You must find a way to make both of you happy where possible because they are an equal partner in the relationship and deserve to have their desires met.

-You won’t always agree, and you will have to find ways to compromise from time to time.
 Let them express their opinion.
-Consider that opinion and ask whether their needs, in this instance, should take priority.
+Consider that opinion and ask whether their needs should take priority.
 Sometimes you have to put your partner first.

-Part of this is to remain rational about their needs or preferences.
 For instance, just because they want to take up a hobby that you don’t want to do, it doesn’t mean they hate you and want to spend time apart.
-You don’t have to see that hobby as a threat to your relationship and try to control your partner to neutralize that threat.

 8. Try to avoid judging your partner.

-Your insecurities may be made worse when you judge your partner for the things they do or do not do.
-This is because every time you judge them, you may judge yourself too – doubly so.
+This is because every time you judge them, you may judge yourself too—doubly so.
 When you focus on what you see as someone else’s flaws, you give your mind permission to reflect on your own flaws too.

-If you judge your partner for spending ‘too much’ time with their friends, you may judge yourself for not being much fun to be around (because why would they not want to spend that time with you?)
+For example, if you judge your partner for spending ‘too much’ time with their friends, you may judge yourself for not being much fun to be around (because why would they not want to spend that time with you?)

-So when you notice yourself think in terms of right/wrong, good/bad, should/shouldn’t, you need to pause and reflect on the situation or the actions of your partner from a more loving light.
-That will help prevent your mind from turning to such negative thoughts about yourself and your relationship.
+So, when you notice yourself thinking in terms of right/wrong, good/bad, should/shouldn’t, pause and reflect on the situation or the actions of your partner from a more loving light.

 9. Address any insecurities that might be contributing.

-Insecurity contributes to controlling behavior because it causes us to not value ourselves the way we should and question the intentions of others.
+Insecurity contributes to controlling behavior because it causes us to not value ourselves the way we should and to question the intentions of others.

 Do you find yourself wondering who your partner is talking to?
 Who is messaging them?
 What they are doing when they are not around?